TheGeekOnSkates/breakaway-basic/README.md

 ### NEW

-Clears the contents of the program memory, including all variables and aliases.
+Clears the contents of the program memory, including all variables.
 For example:

 ```
 10 REM THIS COMMENT WILL GET ERASED BY "NEW"